corona-warn-app/cwa-server/tools/test-data-generator/README.md

                               --start_date.
 A daily digest file will be generated for every complete 24h chunk.
-Leftover hours (n mod 24) will be generated into the 'hour' directoryImpl of the last day, but no daily digest file will be generated.
+Leftover hours (n mod 24) will be generated into the 'hour' directory of the last day, but no daily digest file will be generated.

                             Example: A value of 181 will result in the